- Bereavement Pay Policy

 - Holiday Pay Policy

-- Pay for Travel or Training for Non-exempt Personnel Policy
+- Overtime Pay Policy for Non-exempt Personnel

 The Fair Labor Standards Act / Employment Classifications